ogc1231/comprehensible-spanish-frontend/README.md

 - As a authenticated site user I can unfavourite a resource, so that it is removed from my list of favourites. `(SHOULD HAVE)`
 - As a authenticated site user I view resources I have added, so can access theme easily to edit or delete or add comments. `(SHOULD HAVE)`
 - As a authenticated site user I can edit my profile so that I can change my profile picture, username and password. `(SHOULD HAVE)`
+- As a authenticated site user I can submit a contact form, so I request or provide information to the site admins. `(COULD HAVE)`
+- As a authenticated site user I receive confirmation my contact form has been submitted, so I know my query has been sent. `(COULD HAVE)`
 - As a authenticated site user I can reset my password, so I can log into my account if I forget the password. `(WON'T HAVE)`
 - As a authenticated site user I can delete my account, so that my account can not be accessed anymore. `(WON'T HAVE)`
 - As a authenticated site user I can add books and other types of resources, so I can share these useful resources with other users. `(WON'T HAVE)`